NeuroMixGDP: A Neural Collapse-Inspired Random Mixup for Private Data Release: Privacy Analysis for

 \begin{theorem} Let $Sample_{p}(S)$ denotes the Poisson sampling process and $M$ be the averaging and perturbing process.
 Then the trade-off function of one step of \cref{algorithm} $M \circ Sample_{p}$ satisfies:

 \end{theorem}

-\begin{proof} For simplicity, we now focus on a single step and drop the subscript $t$. \cref{algorithm} release both features and labels and this process can be regarded as first releasing $\bar x$ (denoted as $M_x$) then releasing $\bar y$ (denoted as $M_y$).
-Therefore we can use the naive composition law of exact GDP (Corollary 2 in \citep{dong2019gaussian}) to get trade off function $f$ for generated $(\bar x, \bar y)$ (denoted as $M=M_x\circ My$).
+\begin{proof} For simplicity, we now focus on a single step and drop the subscript $t$. \cref{algorithm} releases both features and labels, and this process can be regarded as first releasing $\bar x$ (denoted as $M_x$) then releasing $\bar y$ (denoted as $M_y$).
+Therefore we can use the naive composition law of exact GDP (Corollary 2 in \citet{dong2019gaussian}) to get trade-off function $f$ for generated $(\bar x, \bar y)$ (denoted as $M=M_x\circ My$).